MiddelkoopT/skc-workshop-2024/Notes.md

     * Username: Enter username (your_name), which is the same as the first part of your your_name@skc.edu email address.
     * Click on "Complete Account" (you may need to click on "Leave")
   * Set a password:
-    * Click your avitar (colorful box in the top right) for a dropdown box
+    * Click your avatar (colorful box in the top right) for a dropdown box
     * Click "Settings" in the dropdown box
     * Click on "Account" tab on the left
       * **DO NOT USE YOUR SKC PASSWORD HERE!**